My Products

 • Format: https://{product-id}.apigw.ntruss.com/{api-name}/{stage-name}

-• To copy the address to the clipboard, click the [Copy Address] button
+• To save the address to the clipboard, click [Copy address].

 • When a root resource (/) is selected